abrahamoaks/Fetal-Health-Risk-Detection-Web-App/README.md

 ## Data-Driven Solution
-  ### Deploying the Model with a Flask Web Application
+  ### Operationalizing the Model with a Flask Web Application
  + To make the model accessible to both patients and doctors, I operationalized the system with a user-friendly Flask web application.
 The Flask web app provides a friendly user interface where users can input relevant parameters through a web form.
 Upon submission, the app processes the input data using the accurately trained cloud based fetal health machine learning model and provides the predicted outcome (Normal, Pathological or Suspected).
 A demo of the Flask web app is shown below;

 ![Flask App](img/fet_assess.jpg)